-305. This section has the effect that where it is lawful to sell encumbered property under section 66 of the Bill, it is also lawful to lease the property provided it is done for the best reasonably obtainable income.
-Just as with a sale, the income is to be held in trust until distributed under section 75.

-306. Subsections (4) and (5) provide for the parties to be able to agree in writing at any time to exclude leasing as a remedy available to the secured creditor on enforcement.
+- 311. This section has the effect that where it is lawful to sell encumbered property under section 66 of the Bill, it is also lawful to lease the property provided it is done for the best reasonably obtainable income.
+Just as with a sale, the income is to be held in trust until distributed under section 75. - 312.
+Subsections (4) and (5) provide for the parties to be able to agree in writing at any time to exclude leasing as a remedy available to the secured creditor on enforcement.
 For example, the provider may wish to have sale as the sole remedy on the basis that this would pay off the secured debt more quickly (and the creditor may also favour speed).

-Section 69 - Secured creditor's right to grant license over intellectual property

-307. A licence of intellectual property is effectively a lease of that type of property (although it is not necessarily exclusive), and this section has therefore a similar purpose and effect for such property as section 68 does for property that can be leased - see paragraphs 305 and 306 of these Notes.
+Section 69 - Secured creditor's right to grant license over intellectual property property as section 68 does for property that can be leased - see paragraphs 311 and 312 of these Notes.
 However, the right to grant a licence over intellectual property only applies to the extent that the provider themselves would be entitled to do so.